 Gregg Pastore—Surf City Paracord

 Gregg's most recent creation is a fully poseable cyborg action figure made entirely out of paracord.
 His attention to detain is apparent in everything he makes.
-Take a look at the rest of his creations gallery.

 If you skimmed to the end of this post for a summary, here it is: Think small, think big, use tutorials, don't use tutorials, sit back and watch, practice.